hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step5-install.md

 `make cli-install`{{execute}}

-The plugin binary now in the GoLang bin directory.
+The plugin binary is now in the GoLang bin directory.

 `ls $GOPATH/bin`{{execute}}